 Money, where it comes from and what it can buy, is not everything.
 In our society, the economy gets way too much attention – in policy-making and political rhetoric, in the media, even in the education system.
 This is amplified by the unrelenting bombardment of advertising and promotional messages the average person faces every single day.

-The obsession with the economy is unhealthy, unsustainable and frankly, wrong.
+Needless to say, the economy is an important part of the system of society – but it’s not that important.
+Furthermore, the obsession with the economy is unhealthy, unsustainable and frankly, wrong.
 We are led to believe that if something has no exchange (monetary) value then it has no real value.
 In reality, the opposite is more correct.
-Needless to say, the economy is an important part of the system of society – but it’s not that important.
 People have always had the economic realities of life to deal with and it is a given that people rely on necessary resources supplied by the economy to achieve well-being.
 However, well-being does not just come from the resources an economy provides, far from it.
-It should be remembered that the economy is a subset of society and not the other way around.
+It should be stressed that the economy is a subdivision of society, yet unfortunately, in our culture, it tends to be considered the other way around.

 Here are a few non-economic aspects that provide some of the best things in life:

 Friendly interactions with people are better for making you happy and healthy than having the latest gizmo.
 Having a relationship with someone doesn’t really cost anything.
 Yes, you can buy gifts, cook or take someone out for dinner, but it isn’t necessary.
 A good conversation is free, but it could make your day.
 Spending quality time with people you like and care about is priceless.

 A side benefit of socialising with family and friends is that it tends to reduce everyone’s ecological footprint.
 Read more about social consumption»